 For Bookworms: Find the Perfect Old Edition (Or Coveted New Book)

 In the age of Amazon and its admittedly ruthless business tactics, Paris is a defiant stronghold for the traditional, independent and family-owned bookshop.
 Find a beautiful first edition of a classic work of literature, antique travelogues, or other unique gifts for bookworms at one of these hallowed institutions.
-Shakespeare & Company, pictured here with one of its resident black cats, is perhaps the most legendary of all.
+Shakespeare & Company, pictured here, is perhaps the most legendary of all.

 For Scent Fanatics: Find the Perfect Niche or Bespoke Perfume